danielraffel/n8n-gcp/README.md

 ## Usage
 It will take around 20 minutes to configure the server.
 Most of the time takes place in step 3 where the scripts are downloading files.

-### Step 1: Modify Global Variables in the Python Script:
+### Step 1: Personalize Global Variables in the Python Script:
 - `n8n_hostname`: Required.
 Set this to your domain (e.g., `n8n.yourdomain.com`).
 - `webhook_url`: Optional.
 Set this to your webhook URL. (will default to your n8n_hostname)
 - `fastapi_docker_image`: Optional.
 Choose the FastAPI Docker image version if you prefer a diff version.